Bio 2010 - Microbiology » Summer 2023 » Lecture Exam 1

 Which of the following is the correct sequence of a disease process?

-A. incubation, prodromal period, illness, decline, convalescence
+A. convalescence, incubation, prodromal period, illness, decline

-B. convalescence, incubation, prodromal period, illness, decline
+B. incubation, convalescence, prodromal period, illness, decline

-C. prodromal period, convalescence, incubation, illness, decline
+C. illness, convalescence, incubation, prodromal period, decline

-D. incubation, convalescence, prodromal period, illness, decline
+D. incubation, prodromal period, illness, decline, convalescence

-E. illness, convalescence, incubation, prodromal period, decline
+E. prodromal period, convalescence, incubation, illness, decline

 Question #24